-A student or staff member may consult with the campus director, academic deans, or directors of clinical services to discuss issues related to sexual or other harassment, whether or not harassment actually occurred, and whether the person seeking information is a complainant, a person who believes his or her own actions may be the subject of criticism (even if unwarranted), or a third party.
+A student, faculty or staff member may consult with the campus director, academic deans, or directors of clinical services to discuss issues related to sexual or other harassment.
+This consultation is available if the person is a complainant, a person who believes his or her own actions may be the subject of criticism (even if unwarranted), or a third party.
 Often there is a desire that a consultation be confidential or off the record.
 This can usually be achieved when individuals discuss concerns about harassment without identifying the other person(s) involved, and sometimes even without identifying themselves.
 The level of confidentiality depends on what legal protections are necessary for the safety of the campus community.